 Prof. André Ricardo Fajardo is graduated in Chemistry (2007), M.Sc.
 (2009) and Ph.D.
 (2013) degrees in Chemistry at Maringá State University (Brazil).
 Ph.D. with a sandwich period at CERMAV (Grenoble-France, 2012-2013).
 Currently, he is Professor at Universidade Federal Pelotas (Brazil).
 Research-leader in the Laboratory of Technology and Development of Composites and Polymeric Materials (LaCoPol).
 He is the author of more than 80 papers with IF and his main research interests include polymer chemistry, polymeric biomaterials, polymeric composites, natural polymers, hydrogels, and absorbent materials.

 Dr. Imran Farooq’s research interests include dental biomaterials and their application in remineralizing enamel and treating dentin hypersensitivity.

 Dr. Liang Gao currently works as a senior Research Fellow at the Center of Experimental Orthopaedics, Saarland University, Germany.
 His clinical interests include sports medicine, arthroplasty, and traumatology.
 His research focuses on joint preservation and orthobiologics.

-Dr. Gao is the Committee Member of Basic Science Committee of International Cartilage Regeneration & Joint Preservation Society (ICRS) and the Founding Member of Sino Euro Orthopaedics Society (SEOS).
-He also serves in other international societies including ESSKA, AOSSM, ORS, and OARSI.
+Dr. Gao is the Member of the Basic Science Committee of International Cartilage Regeneration & Joint Preservation Society (ICRS), the Member of the Early Career Investigator Committee of Osteoarthritis Research Society International (OARSI), and the Founding Member of the Sino Euro Orthopaedics Society (SEOS).